English Language & Literature Department

 YISS’s English Language and Literature Department uses the Parallel Curriculum Model (PCM) as a tool for curriculum planning.
 PCM promotes differentiation and connections in the classroom, allowing teachers to design lessons that meet the varying readiness levels, interests and passions of students.
 The Core of the curriculum focuses on language skills and literary concepts which are scaffolded in spiral progression across the students’ education journey in the school.

-The Curriculum of Connections focuses on age-appropriate, broad concepts and themes that help students apply what they've learned from the Core Curriculum.
+The Curriculum of Connections focuses on age-appropriate, broad concepts and themes that help students apply what they have learned from the Core Curriculum.
 In the Curriculum of Practice, students engage in real-world tasks, allowing them to develop skills as professionals within carefully designed contexts.
-Lastly, the Curriculum of Identity provides opportunities for students to reflect on their personal views and positions regarding global social issues.
+Lastly, the Curriculum of Identity provides opportunities for students to reflect on their personal views and positions regarding global societal issues.

 Key Programmes